StewartLynch/CTPicker_SwiftUI/README.md

 ##### Step 9  - Conditionally Present the CTPicker

-You can now add, as the second item in the ZStack, a conditional presentation of the CTPickerView.
+You can now add, as the second, frontmost view in the ZStack, a conditional presentation of the CTPickerView.
 The condition will be whenever our `presentPicker` boolean value is set to `true`.

-The CTPickerView by default requires 3 parameters which are the 3 state variables:
+The CTPickerView by default requires 3 parameters.

 - the presentation boolean -  `$presentPicker`
 - the TextField state variable - `$food`
-- The string array - `$foodArray`
+- The string array - `foodArray`

 ```swift
 if presentPicker {